-Ruta Valaitis RN, PhD, is the Dorothy C. Hall Chair in Primary Health Care Nursing and Associate Professor at McMaster University in Toronto, Canada.
-Ruta Valaitis joined McMaster University in 1987 as a part-time Lecturer in the School of Nursing.
+Ruta Valaitis is the Dorothy C. Hall Chair in Primary Health Care Nursing and Associate Professor at McMaster University in Toronto, Canada.
+She joined McMaster University in 1987 as a part-time Lecturer in the School of Nursing.
 She is presently an Associate Professor in the School of Nursing and the Dorothy C. Hall Chair in Primary Health Care Nursing.

 Porterfield, DS, Hinnant L, Kane H, et al. Linkages between clinical

 practices and community organizations for prevention.
 Prepared for the Agency for Healthcare Research and Quality.
 October, 2010.